-Pursuant to PRC Section 21080.3.1, as lead CEQA agency, the City is required to send written notification to California Native American tribes who have requested to be notified.
-The City maintains a list of tribes who have requested notification and is referred to as the Assembly Bill 52 Notification List.
-The written notifications include basic information about the proposed Project and provides the tribal organization the opportunity to conduct government-to-government consultation if the Native American tribe replies and requests consultation.
-The notification process for the Project is currently ongoing and as a result, no information pertaining to or derived from the tribal consultation process was available for consideration in this analysis.
+Pursuant to PRC 21080.3.1, as lead CEQA agency, the City is required to send written notification to California Native American tribes who have requested to be notified and are included on the City's AB 52 Notification List.
+The notifications include basic information about the proposed Project and provide the opportunity to conduct government-to-government consultation if the Native American tribe replies and requests consultation.